zelikos/zeliblue/README.md

 After first boot, the first time that [ublue-update]() runs it will automatically rebase you onto the signed image.

+## `just` commands

+### refresh-default-flatpaks

+For existing installations to bring system flatpaks up-to-date with any additions/removals.
+This is a workaround until an automated solution is implemented.

+### brew

+Downloads and runs the [Homebrew](https://brew.sh/) installer.

+### brew-shell

+Enables Homebrew in bash, zsh, and fish.

+### brew-utilities

+Installs some CLI utilities via Homebrew.
+The full list can be found in [the Brewfile](/config/files/shared/share/zeliblue/Brewfile).

+### toggle-autologin

+Toggles between autologin to the desktop, or to Game Mode.

+Only useful on Zeliblue Deck, but harmless to run on the other flavors—it creates/deletes an empty file which is checked for in a Zeliblue Deck script.

 ## Verification

 These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
 You can verify the signature by downloading the `cosign.pub` key from this repo and running the following command: